Updated: Aug 20

 The great thing about our ensemble group is they are always happy to experiment.
 They understand this includes trying out technical ideas too, as the devices and settings we use impact on both the process and the results now.
 The first time we tried switching on our mobiles and desktops at the same time got us all incredibly confused!

 My initial idea had been to use mobiles to contrast with the desktop for Ian's Spaced Out format, and that's the first time we'd used mobiles in class a few weeks before.
-But this week, there'd been so many developments in the news, it was a major talking point in class as everyone 'signed in'.
-There was a lot playing on all our minds, and it felt right to explore Covid-19 in a satirical way.
+But this week, there'd been so many crazy developments in the news, it was a major talking point in class as everyone 'signed in'.
+There was a lot playing on all our minds.
+It felt right to explore Covid-19 in a satirical way.

 So, the 'In Light of Recent News' exercise: